Skip to content

 \[ \begin{align*} \sum_{k=0}^\infty r_k&=\sum_{k=0}^\infty P(T_i>k\mid X_0=i)\\ &=\sum_{k=0}^\infty \sum_{n=k+1}^\infty f_{ii}(n)\\ &=\sum_{n=0}^\infty n f_{ii}(n)\quad \text{by triangle choice}\\ &=\mu_i \end{align*} \]

-which means the probability for the chain to pass \(i\) in at least \(n\) times with initial state \(i\).
-Then we have
+which means the probability for the chain to pass \(j\) in at least \(r\) times with initial state \(i\).
+Easy to have

 (i) Monotonically decreasing.